 As a culturally* white American trying to fumble my way along this path of accepting my privilege, recognizing my implicit and explicit biases, and trying to be an agent for positive change, I feel so fragile.
-The slightest criticism, the slightest reminder that I need to do more and I am tempted to just give up.
+The slightest criticism, the slightest reminder that I need to do more and I want to just give up.

-I also have the urge to contact my black friends and ask for reassurance that I’m not that bad, that I’m still a good person.
+I also have the urge to contact my friends and ask for reassurance that I’m not that bad, that I’m still a good person.
 For most of my life I feel like I have tried to be a non-racist, vigilantly watching for inequality and trying to make things right.
 I honestly never had a fear of black people, especially throughout my high school years when associating regularly with black friends and respected classmates.
 My fear of black people started to creep in when this fight against racism started to grow louder.
 The valiant efforts to tear away any facade made me fearful that I might misstep and do something that would hurt someone, oppress someone, or somehow make things worse.
 If I did anything bad it would be unknowingly, of course, and that became the root of my fear.
 I was paralyzed by the idea that I was surrounded by lasers I couldn’t see.
 If I accidentally disrupted a laser, an alarm would sound and my mistakes would be exposed.

 I had been wondering where I could possibly fit in all of this.
 It is not in my nature to grab the banner of someone else’s cause and start waving it.
 In an effort to do my part, though, I have learned the list of inappropriate actions and have been trying to improve myself.
 I have spent time studying the issue, the history, and the current problem.
 I have listened and tried to understand the problem as best I can.
 Though my understanding is not perfect, I feel ready to support the necessary changes we need to make in our society and within the justice system.
 But I’ve still been paralyzed by this fear that I’ll do something wrong.
 I’m especially afraid I’ll step in front of someone more important.
 And anyway, I’m the wrong color to do anything.